sunny-ai/AI-Themed-Personal-Portfolio-Using-Flask/README.md

 # AI Themed Personal Portfolio Using Flask
-## this project is running on.
+## This project is running on.
 You are welcome to add your idea.

 This project is a personal portfolio website built using Flask, a Python web framework.
 The portfolio showcases the work and skills of Abu Sayed Sunny, with an AI theme.
 The website includes a dynamic typing effect, social media links, and a profile image.